web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialRequest.md

 * A challenge (random binary string)
 * A timeout (optional)
-* The Relaying Party ID i.e. your application domain (optional)
+* The Relying Party ID i.e. your application domain (optional)
 * A list with at least one registered Public Key Credential Descriptors
 * The user presence requirement (optional)
 * Extensions (optional)